majogamit/DTL-Web-Scraping-Project/ReadMe.md

 ## Limitations

 The program does not check for any failed downloads automatically.
 However, if a date is specified in the command line argument, it will check if the set of files for that date are already downloaded, if not it will download.
+There is also a limited date range for approximation.
+The script approximates the date indices from April 2013 until the present.
+If the required dates fall outside this range, the date index calculation may not be accurate.